-This foundation is committed to increasing public awareness of the relationships among food, water and energy systems, while educating consumers and advocating for more environmentally aware policies.
-They produce Sustainable Table, which provides information on sustainable food, water and energy.
+Committed to increasing public awareness of the relationships among food, water and energy systems, Food Print educates consumers and advocates for more environmentally aware policies.
+They produce Eating Sustainably, which provides information to help you eat more sustainably.

 Green America empowers individuals to make purchasing and investing choices that promote social justice and environmental sustainability by providing information on specific businesses and their products.